Projects

 Scaling

-V1 Documentation - API Docs (for retrospective analysis)
+V1 Documentationarrow-up-right - API Docs (for retrospective analysisarrow-up-right)

 Hermez Network was built by many of Circom's creators.
 Version 1, built before it was acquired by Polygon, demonstrates a L2 non-custodial ZK Roll-Up that can facilitate asset swaps (essentially uniswap).
 Beyond swaps, Hermez improves over RollupNC by decentralizing block production rights and adding network incentives in the form of transfer fees.
 This is among the most fully formed production Circom repositories.